jaymandz/dost-asti-hrlite-payroll-docs/fund-cluster/index.rst

 The form page is where you will be able to enter or change information about any Fund Clusters you wish to add or edit.
 It has only one field, labeled *Description*, which will contain the Fund Cluster’s description.

+There are two buttons at the bottom right of the page: the *Cancel* button, which resets or clears the form; and the *Submit* button which will submit the data in your form.

 How to add a Fund Cluster
 -------------------------